xdmnl/api-documentation/source/includes/plugin/_controlling_front.md

 The **options** object accepts the following fields :

+* `from` (optional) is the address of the channel that will be used to compose this message.
 * `to` (optional) is an array of recipients, that can be an email address, a phone number or a Twitter handle.
 * `cc` (optional) is an array of recipients, that can be an email address, a phone number or a Twitter handle.
 * `bcc` (optional) is an array of recipients, that can be an email address, a phone number or a Twitter handle.